Sucre

-Sucre (/es/; Chuqichaka) is the de jure capital city of Bolivia, the capital of the Chuquisaca Department and the sixth most populous city in Bolivia.
-Located in the south-central part of the country, Sucre lies at an elevation of 2790 m.
-This relatively high altitude gives the city a subtropical highland climate with cool temperatures year-round.
+Sucre (/es/; Chuqichaka; Sukri; Sucre), officially La Ilustre y Heroica Sucre ("The Illustrious and Heroic Sucre") is the de jure capital city of Bolivia, the capital of the Chuquisaca Department and the sixth most populous city in Bolivia.
+Located in the south-central part of the country, Sucre lies at an elevation of 2790 m, making it the second-highest capital city in the world after Quito.
+(Note: If La Paz is included, then Sucre would be in third place after Quito) This relatively high altitude gives the city a subtropical highland climate with cool temperatures year-round.
 Over the centuries, the city has received various names, including La Plata, Charcas, and Chuquisaca.
 Today, the region is of predominantly Quechua background, with some Aymara communities and influences.

 Sucre holds major national importance and is an educational and government center, as well as the location of the Bolivian Supreme Court.
 Its pleasant climate and low crime rates have made the city popular amongst foreigners and Bolivians alike.
 Notably, Sucre contains one of the best preserved Hispanic colonial and republican historic city centres in the Western Hemisphere - similar to cities such as Cuzco and Quito.
 This architectural heritage and the millenarian history of the Charcas region has led to Sucre's designation as a UNESCO World Heritage Site.
 The city has held an important place in Bolivian history from its place as an important center in the Real Audencia de Charcas, and later as the first capital of Bolivia before the fall of silver's importance as a global mineral commodity.
 Some regional tension remains from the historical transfer of capital functions to La Paz, and even today the issue features an important role in local culture and political ideology.